Children visit GCHQ for a very special lesson

 During their top-secret visit, pupils were introduced to many aspects of the work GCHQ does and had the opportunity to try out codebreaking and brainteasers, word riddles and language puzzles, logic games and reasoning activities.
 As the day progressed, the children became more confident as they honed their puzzle-solving skills.

-Pupils were joined at GCHQ by Place2Be Ambassador Katie Thistleton and CBBC Presenter and Place2Be supporter Evie Pickerill.
+Pupils were joined at GCHQ by Place2Be Ambassador Katie Thistleton and CBBC Presenter and Place2Be Champion Evie Pickerill.
 As Katie, Evie and the pupils worked through the fun activities in small groups, they were encouraged to develop their teamworking and communications skills – becoming more empathetic and able to listen to each other and reflecting on their own thoughts and standpoints as they viewed situations from different perspectives.

 Acquiring problem-solving skills is an essential part of child development.
 Learning how to approach and solve problems – whether at home or school – positively affects the quality of a child’s relationships with others and self-esteem.